natashahrycan/natashahrycan.github.io/content/about_me/_index.md

 ---
 title: "About me"
-description: Articles related to my work projects or ongoing research.
+description: Articles related about my life further than work and studies
 ---

 Description coming soon :P